Manage your business's mobile devices

 For advanced management of Android devices, add Android enterprise to separate business apps from personal apps.
 This way, employees can use their favorite Android device for work and play.
 You can subscribe (at no extra cost) when you have a G Suite account.
 (Learn more about Android enterprise.)

-Your employees enroll themselves in mobile device management.
-They add a work account to their devices.
-The account uses a synchronization process over the Internet (Android Sync, iOS Sync, or Google Sync) to connect with your business.
-The process keeps data everywhere up to date.
+Your employees enroll themselves in mobile management by adding their work account to their devices*.
+The account uses a synchronization process (Android Sync, iOS Sync, or Google Sync) to connect with your business and keep data everywhere up to date.

-You can speed up enrollment for company-owned devices.
+For devices your company owns, you can speed up enrollment.
 Import them in bulk by serial number.
-Then, either enroll each device yourself, or distribute the devices and allow employees to complete the enrollment process as usual.
+Then, either enroll each device yourself, or distribute the devices and allow employees to complete enrollment as usual.

 After users enroll a device, you can:

 - View device activity from the Admin console or Admin app.

 - Use reports to get the big picture.